 It’s been years since I played Resident Evil in my sister’s apartment.
 Now I don’t quite remember which Resident Evil it was, it was such a long time ago, but I remember how much of a rush it was to play it.
 I tend to stress out over survival horror games like these but I still enjoy them.
 Resident Evil Revelations was published by Capcom and developed by Capcom and Tose.
 The ga...[Read More]

-Ni No Kuni: Wrath of the White Witch is a difficult game to talk about, not simply because of the mechanical side of the game, although that part is amazing, but because it is a difficult game to play emotionally.
+Ni No Kuni: Wrath of the White Witch is a difficult game to talk about, not because of its fascinating take on RPG battle systems or the mechanical parts that make up the gameplay, although those parts are amazing, but because it is a difficult game to play emotionally.
 I have referred to it as “brutal” many times while talking to others about it.
-After many false starts and trying to write about Ni No Kuni as I would a normal review, I decided to addre...[Read More]
+After many false starts and trying to write about ...[Read More]

 We’ve known about if for a while now, due to various slips of the tongue, but last week, Square Enix came out and officially announced that Final Fantasy X would be getting a remastered HD edition for the PlayStation 3 and the PlayStation Vita systems.
 On top of that, however, we found out that Final Fantasy X-2 (otherwise known as Final Fantasy Dress-Up Adventure) would be included in the r...[Read More]